 The following factors were gathered from their contributions.

-Tenacity is one of the important soft skills you need to have a stand in the digital world, think of the guys that invented most of the gadgets which make life easier today.
-Without tenacity and persistence, we would not know about them and life as we know it may have been easier.
+Tenacity is one of the important soft skills you need in order to have a stand in the digital world, think of the guys that invented most of the gadgets which make life easier today.
+Without tenacity and persistence, we would not know about them and life – as we know it – may not have been as easier.

 Design is not inborn.
 No one inherits the ability to design genetically.
 A designer needs applications and tools without which he will not be able to make anything.